VishuMittal004/INE-Store-Tracker/DESIGN_NOTE.md

 1. locates `.price-block`
 2. obtains its position
-3. moves the Puppeteer mouse toward that position
+3. moves the playwright mouse toward that position
 4. allows the page's hover behaviour to activate
 5. interacts with the reveal control